Sorting by shuffling methods and a queue: Introduction and definitions

 It is not difficult to show that one can sort every permutation using $\mathbb{Q}_{\text{cuts}}$ (Corollary \ref{cor:cutsPop} gives even a stronger statement).
 Thus, it is reasonable to ask which permutations can be sorted by cuts and by other methods if we consider the two natural restrictions defining shuffle queues of types $(i)$ and $(ii)$, namely, to unload the content after each shuffle or by each pop, respectively.
 Sorting by the shuffle queue of type $(i)$, $\mathbb{Q}_{\text{cuts}}^{\prime}$, corresponds to sorting by the same railway switching network shown at Figure \ref{fig:curcularExt}, with the additional requirement that we have to unload the queue after each use of the extension.

-$\mathbb{Q}_{\text{cuts}}^{\prime}$ is a non-deterministic device and we show that by using it one can sort a subset of the separable permutations.
+$\mathbb{Q}_{\text{cuts}}^{\prime}$ is a non-deterministic device and we show that by using this device one can sort a subset of the separable permutations defined at the beginning of Section \ref{sec:cuts}.
 Therefore, there exists a deterministic procedure that sorts all of the $\mathbb{Q}_{\text{cuts}}^{\prime}$-sortable permutations in linear time, since we have such a procedure for the separable permutations \cite{bose}.
 This is something desirable when considering sorting devices on a restricted class of permutations since the best possible time complexity for a sorting algorithm over all permutations is $\mathcal{O}(n\log{n})$.
 The popular greedy stack sorting gives such a linear deterministic procedure for stack.
-The PhD thesis of Luka Ferrari \cite[Section 3.4]{ferarri} shows that such a procedure exists for input-restricted and output-restricted deques, and does not exist for deque.
+The PhD thesis of Luca Ferrari \cite[Section 3.4]{ferrari} shows that such a procedure exists for input-restricted and output-restricted deques, and does not exist for deque.